 Hire a car

 Sure, it’s possible to get around without a car in Florida, although I really wouldn’t recommend it unless you like long bus rides, uncomfortable shuttles, and tantrums.
-Your best bet is to hire a car in Orlando, especially if you’re planning to hit the theme parks.
+Your best bet is to rent a car in Orlando, especially if you’re planning to hit the theme parks.
 While there are options for public transport to the parks, this isn’t a great idea if you have small children, since you’ll need to work with the shuttle and bus schedules instead of your kids’ naps.
 If you have a car, you can simply arrive and leave whenever you want, and can even split up if one of your kids is having a meltdown.

 Stick to a schedule